NemoAndrea/SpotiStation/README.md

 3. Add `i2c_arm_baudrate=400000` to the **same** line (comma separated), so it now reads `dtparam=i2c_arm=on,i2c_arm_baudrate=400000`
 4. Save and exit `nano` (ctrl s, ctrl x)
 5. Reboot (maybe even power cycle)

+### TODO: setup RGB panel

+Solder jumper between 4 and 18, picture quality is not good enough without.
+Analog audio (3.5mm jack or HDMI) will be disabled, but Bluetooth audio is fine.

+Enable the CPU core reservation (pi 3 and 4) with `isolcpus=3`

 ### Setup - Spotify (background)